dallgoot/yaml/README.md

 ## API
 - Dallgoot\Yaml\Loader : Return an array of *YamlObject* for multiple document, or *YamlObject* for one document
 - Dallgoot\Yaml\Dumper : create YAML structure according to data types provided :
-    - a YamlObject is a document
+    - a YamlObject is a document (with Comments, References, Directives)
     - an array of YamlObject is a multi-documents YAML file.
     - any other datatypes is a one YAML Document
 - Dallgoot\Yaml\Tag : an object with properties _tagname_, _value_